Skip to content

 max: 5

-This example defines a web application that uses variables and ArrowScript, and defines containers, services, files, checks, and scaling options.
+This example defines a web application that uses variables and ArrowScript, and defines containers, services, files, checks, scaling options, actions, requirements, and permitted secrets.